About The Just Trust

 with either lived experience and/or deep subject matter expertise.

-grant-making experience.
-They will thrive in a fast-paced,
+grantmaking or public policy experience.
+They will thrive in a

-simultaneously.
-They have a strong track record of building
+multiple projects simultaneously.
+They have a strong track record

 This person loves thinking outside the box.
 They also love